andykee/lentil/docs/user_guide/diffraction.rst

 none of the additional Plane-Wavefront interactions occur.
 The diagram below helps to clarify this behavior

 ..
-Draw a diagram showing both a Pupil -> Detector and Pupil -> Plane -> Detector flow.
+Draw a diagram showing both a Pupil -> Image and Pupil -> Plane -> image flow.
 ..
 Show when complex phasor is applied to WF.data and when focal length and planetype
 .. is updated.
-Also show propagation between steps (i.e. Pupil -> DFT -> Detector vs.
+Also show propagation between steps (i.e. Pupil -> DFT -> Image vs.
 ..
-Pupil -> None -> Plane -> DFT -> Detector)
+Pupil -> None -> Plane -> DFT -> Image)